Port Adelaide Football Club: Early years (1870–1901)

-In 1889, Port Adelaide played in the first "Grand Final" at Adelaide Oval, pictured in 1889.
+In 1889, Port Adelaide played in the first "Grand Final" at Adelaide Oval (pictured in 1889).

+Prior to 1877, football in South Australia was yet to be formally organised by a single body, resulting in multiple set of rules being used across the state.
+In an effort to create a common set of rules, Port Adelaide was invited to join seven other clubs in the formation of the South Australian Football Association, the first ever governing body of Australian rules football.

-In 1879, the club played reigning Victorian Football Association (VFA) premiers Geelong at Adelaide Oval in what was Port Adelaide's first game against an interstate club.
+In 1879, the club played reigning Victorian Football Association (VFA) premiers Geelong at Adelaide Oval in what was Port Adelaide's first recorded game against an interstate club.
 It played its first match outside of South Australia two years later, when it travelled to Victoria to contest a game against the Sale Football Club.

-The club won its first premiership in 1884, when it ended Norwood's run of six consecutive premierships.
+The club won its first premiership in 1884, when it ended a run of six consecutive premierships for Norwood.
 It later contested the SAFA's first grand final in 1889, as Port Adelaide and Norwood had finished the season with equal minor round records.
 Norwood went on to defeat Port Adelaide by two goals.
 Port Adelaide won its second SAFA premiership the following year, and went on to be crowned "Champions of Australia" for the first time after defeating VFA premiers South Melbourne.